BEIRUT (Lebanon) - It's been a while. Nine months to be exact, but we're back and ready for some action in the FIBA Asia Cup 2025 Qualifiers.

 Previous Ranking: 24 Movement: -

-The harsh reality about every Power Ranking is that there will always have to be teams that are at the bottom.
+The harsh reality about every Power Ranking is that there will always have to be a team that is at bottom.
 Even in the most ideal fantasy land where all teams play their most perfect games, someone will have to be stuck at the bottom.

-UAE "wins" the higher spot for now between these two teams as even though they go up against Lebanon, they did give Bahrain some trouble.
-On the other hand, Hong Kong, China are looking at playing in away games against two teams that are on the rise in Chinese Taipei and the Philippines.
+Hong Kong, China are looking at playing in away games against two teams that are on the rise in Chinese Taipei and the Philippines, which seems a bit more tough compared to UAE's schedule.

 The bright side (?) is that there is most definitely no other way but up - for Hong Kong, China at least.